rwebaz/Go-Lessons-Project/docs/pages/Go-Start.md

 The reference points to the second internal citation [[Syncfusion dot com](#GoSuccinctly){:.red}] below.

-By clicking on either the red [2] above, or the red [Syncfusion dot co] ...
+By clicking on either the red [2] above, or the red [Syncfusion dot com] ...
 {:.red}

 The reader will be hyperlinked to the bottom of the page directly to the referenced citation.